 Are you getting ready to file your taxes?
-If so, you might find yourself needing a slight refresher on how tax brackets work.
+If so, you might find yourself needing a slight refresher on how tax brackets work before the tax deadline.
 The US tax system is based on a progressive rate structure – the more income you make, the higher tax rate you pay.

 But contrary to popular belief, you do NOT pay the same tax rate on all of your income.
 Instead, your tax bracket tells you exactly how much tax you will owe on income falling within the limits for that tax bracket.
 Any income below the threshold for that bracket will be taxed at a lower rate.
 Confused?
 Read on.